fevereiro 18, 2021

 A lot of the discussions and media hype about ecommerce has been centered around the extraordinary growth within ecommerce.
 We have all seen ecommerce demand accelerate at a pace that has brought us 2-3 years ahead of the projected growth curve in a matter of a few months.

 However there are not as many articles published into how this has affected companies operating in the ecommerce space and the decisions at management level.
 How has this changed or affected management prioritisations?
 What are the most important areas to address in your business?
 Where have other companies executed most successfully under these changed marked conditions?

-Working closely with and talking to many of the largest ecommerce companies and brands based in the Nordics we are close to the strategic decisions taken by CDO/CMOs within ecommerce and therefore where they have executed in their businesses with most impact.
+Working closely with and talking to many of the largest ecommerce companies and brands in the world, we are close to the strategic decisions taken by CDO/CMOs within ecommerce and therefore where they have executed in their businesses with most impact.
 We would like to share the observations we have made.

 1) Control User Data to Personalize the Customer Experience.

 Having a well-structured CDP (Customer Data Platform) in place is more important than ever.
 Most companies have a CRM and a lot have talked about DMP’s.
 But having a CDP is more crucial than ever.
 This is the only platform that can enable identity resolution and manage personalization.
 This links very closely to the current COVID-situation.
 Your CDP capabilities define how efficiently you personalize each touch point with the customer, and thereby improve how you attract and convert new customers.
 The CDP is a cornerstone in creating long term loyalty and a personalized experience – factors that have shown increasingly important and will continue so into a more normalised marked.
 On top of this we have also seen CDP’s bringing top performers a number of other advantages (automation of marketing processes, the ability to break down data silos, better segmentation of marketing campaigns etc.)

 2) Predictive Analytics and Activation of Insights as a Separate Discipline.